1fish2/BBQTimer/README.md

 * When paused, a Chronometer view can't show a well-determined time value because its API doesn't accommodate that case.
 You could fake it by sending it a start time that's about the right amount of time ago but you can't control how long until it reads the system clock.
-Consequently, multiple widgets display different paused time values.
-The workaround is to switch the display when paused from a Chronometer view to a Text view.
+Consequently, multiple widgets would display different paused time values.
+The workaround is to switch the display from a Chronometer view to a Text view when paused.
+A simpler workaround would pause the Chronometer then use it as the paused Text view, but that relies on the Chronometer's implementation details.
 * Formatting the elapsed time like 0:12 would look nicer than 00:12 but Android's Chronometer view only does the latter.
-The app's main activity screen and the paused Text view could deviate from that but the inconsistency would be jarring.
+The app's main activity screen and the paused Text view don't have to match it but the inconsistency would be jarring.
 * The widget's ViewFlipper must explicitly set android:measureAllChildren="false", otherwise flipping its subviews will resize the adjacent ImageButton on Galaxy Nexus Jelly Bean.
 (Why?)